mohammadkamel74/Audio_Deep_Fake_PySpark/README.md

 # Audio_Deep_Fake_PySpark

-In this project an attempt is made to train models that are capable to detect fake or real audios.
-In this project Logistic Regression, Support Vector Machine, Naive Bayes and Multilayer Perceptron are used as the models.
-This project is implemented in pyspark framework and could be a very good starting points for those who wants learn big data frameworks like pyspark.
+In this project an attempt is made to train models that are capable to detect fake or real audio files.
+In this project Logistic Regression, Support Vector Machine, Naive Bayes and Multilayer Perceptron are used as models.
+This project is implemented in pyspark framework and could be a very good starting point for those who want to learn big data frameworks like pyspark.

 ## Installation

 #### Install the required Python packages: